 It’s important to note that if your articles show up in regular Google searches that does not mean that they’ll show up in Google Scholar, so be sure to do this test.
 Google Scholar only indexes content that its web crawlers recognize as legitimate research.
 You may find that a portion of your articles are indexed in Google Scholar, likely because they’ve been referenced in other indexed content, but to have all of your articles pulled into the index requires following Google’s technical requirements and sometimes working with the Google Scholar team directly to get journal websites approved.
 You can learn more about Google Scholar indexing requirements here.
 If you use Scholastica’s OA journal hosting platform, you don’t have to worry about Google Scholar indexing, we take care of that for you!

 Finally, when it comes to getting your content to show up in mainstream search results, know that publishing consistently is key.
-As content is added to journal websites, search engines start to perceive those journals as more legitimate and valuable publications.
-And each time journals publish new articles or blog posts it creates a new opportunity for search engine bots to crawl and index the journal website.
+As a journal adds content to its website, search engines perceive the journal as a legitimate and valuable publication.
+And each time the journal publishes new articles or blog posts, it creates an opportunity for search engine bots to crawl and index its website again.